A 1950s city street with many lit up signs including Lucky Casino, The Mint, and hotels.

 The Study of Collective Behavior

-As one of the oldest disciplines at Oberlin, sociology has retained its focus on the systematic study of social phenomena, from civil unrest to the dynamics of families, institutions, and subcultures.
-Sociologists ask questions about inequality along axes of race, class, gender and other markers of identity, the relationship between institutions and collective behavior, and the conditions that give rise to social upheaval and change.
+As one of the oldest departments in the country, sociology at Oberlin has retained its focus on the systematic study of social phenomena, from civil unrest to the dynamics of families, institutions, and subcultures.
+Sociologists ask questions about inequality along axes of race, class, gender and other markers of identity; the relationship between institutions and collective behavior; and the conditions that give rise to social upheaval and change.

 Oberlin’s sociology faculty are active researchers on questions regarding race, ethnicity, immigration, and nationalism; labor and work; inequality; gender and sexuality; social movements and identity politics; and the institutions of education, family, and state.
-Our department contributes to such interdisciplinary programs as Africana studies; comparative American studies; gender, sexuality, and feminist studies; law and society; Middle East and North Africa studies; and Russian and East European and Eurasian studies.
+Our department contributes to such interdisciplinary programs as Africana studies; comparative American studies; environmental studies; gender, sexuality, and feminist studies; law and society; and Russian and East European and Eurasian studies.

 A Tool-Kit for Change